How Much to Save Today to Be a Millionaire by 65

 That’s $56,984 per year!

-So, if you started saving at 55, you’d have to set aside and invest 91% of your annual salary… every single year.
+So if you started saving at 55, you’d have to set aside and invest 83% of your annual salary… every single year.

-Here’s how much you must save and invest (assuming roughly a 12% annual return) starting at various ages to become a millionaire by 65…
+Here’s how much you must save and invest, starting at various ages (in five-year increments), to become a millionaire by 65…

 Just think, to become a millionaire by 65, the amount you need to put away daily increases 78.5% if you begin saving at age 25 rather than age 20.
 The difference in daily savings between starting ages of 20 and 55 is 7,706%!

-This saving rule is especially important to keep in mind during gift-giving holidays.
-A lot of Americans open their credit card statements and panic.
+This month, a lot of Americans are going to open their credit card statements and panic.

-So many Americans don’t have a shopping budget, so they overspend.
+Many Americans don’t have a shopping budget, so they overspend during the holidays.
+I heard their laments even before Christmas morning.

 Celebrations are great in the moment.
 It’s the aftermath, the cleanup, that’s the downer.
 Those back-to-earth moments when people must face up to what they’ve done.